react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 We recommend using [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) along with [`jest-native`](https://github.com/testing-library/jest-native) to write your tests.

-We are going to write example tests illustrating the difference between `navigate` and `push` functions using `RootNavigator` defined below:
+We are going to write example tests illustrating the difference between `navigate` and `push` functions, drawer's screens `preload` and times functions in tests.

+To show the difference between `navigate` and `push` functions, we will use `RootNavigator` defined below:

 <Tabs groupId="example" queryString="example">
 <TabItem value="static" label="Static" default>